chenzhuowansui/big_num_cal/README.md

 Some example code for big number calculation

 # Implementation
-Use std:string to store large numbers, and supply +,-,*,/,% operation;
+Use std:string to store large numbers, and supply +,-,*,/,% operations;

 # How to use
-Download:
+1. Download:
     git clone xxx
-Compile:
+2. Compile:
     make
-Run:
+3. Run:
     ./test